zNe4/draw_tricorn/README.md

 Most code was adapted from https://commons.wikimedia.org/wiki/File:Mandelbrot_set_-_multiplier_map.png.

-The python code is not fully optimized since I'm not so familiar with making GUIs.
+The python code is not pretty since I'm not so familiar with making GUIs.

 # Usage
 Caution: The python funcion subprocess.call() is used in order to run the c code in the python GUI, which may be unsafe.